Triplet state

-In quantum mechanics, a triplet is a quantum state of a system with a spin of quantum number =1, such that there are three allowed values of the spin component, = −1, 0, and +1.
+In quantum mechanics, a triplet state, or spin triplet, is the quantum state of an object such as an electron, atom, or molecule, having a quantum spin S = 1.
+It has three allowed values of the spin's projection along a given axis mS = −1, 0, or +1, giving the name "triplet".

 Spin, in the context of quantum mechanics, is not a mechanical rotation but a more abstract concept that characterizes a particle's intrinsic angular momentum.
 It is particularly important for systems at atomic length scales, such as individual atoms, protons, or electrons.

-Almost all molecules encountered in daily life exist in a singlet state, but molecular oxygen is an exception.
+A triplet state occurs in cases where the spins of two unpaired electrons, each having spin s = 1/2, align to give S = 1, in contrast to the more common case of two electrons aligning oppositely to give S = 0, a spin singlet.
+Most molecules encountered in daily life exist in a singlet state because all of their electrons are paired, but molecular oxygen is an exception.
 At room temperature, O2 exists in a triplet state, which can only undergo a chemical reaction by making the forbidden transition into a singlet state.
 This makes it kinetically nonreactive despite being thermodynamically one of the strongest oxidants.
 Photochemical or thermal activation can bring it into the singlet state, which makes it kinetically as well as thermodynamically a very strong oxidant.